cap-java/sdm/PULL_REQUEST_TEMPLATE.md

 - [ ] I have tested the functionality on my cloud environment.
 - [ ] I have  provided sufficient automated/ unit tests for the code.
 - [ ] I have increased or maintained the test coverage.
-- [ ] I have ran integration tests on my cloud environemt.
+- [ ] I have ran integration tests on my cloud environment.
 - [ ] I have validated blackduck portal for any vulnerability after my commit.

 ## Upload Screenshots/lists of the scenarios tested